BP-WG/bp-core/README.md

 ## Usage

-The repository contains rust libraries for client-side validation.
+The repository contains rust libraries for dealing with Bitcoin consensus-level data and client-side validation.

 ### Use library in other projects